Orrie-Dan/Orrie-Dan.github.io/README.md

-Portfolio Website Improvement Guide
-Overview
+**Portfolio Website Overview**
-This project involves a comprehensive redesign and improvement of a personal portfolio website, focusing on enhanced responsiveness, accessibility, and professional design.
+This project involves a comprehensive redesign and improvement of  personal portfolio website, focusing on enhanced responsiveness, accessibility, and professional design.
 Key Improvements
 1. HTML Structure
 2. JavaScript Enhancements